Noodzakelijk-Online/000-LARO/README.md

-# Legal AI Reach Out Platform - Requirements Analysis
+# Legal AI Reach Out Platform

 ## Overview
 The Legal AI Reach Out platform is an AI-driven legal outreach service for the Netherlands that simplifies how individuals access legal representation.
 The platform leverages artificial intelligence and automation to streamline case evaluation, document management, and lawyer outreach.